Aiman-Shafi/Deerview-Project/readme.md

 ### 2. Site Plan

-✅  This a was bigger challenge working with SVG. while clicking on each block in the SVG apartment details will appear in a popup depending on the floor or blocks
+✅  This a was bigger challenge working with SVG. while clicking on each block in the SVG apartment details will appear in a popup depending on the floor or blocks with zoom in & out feature using Pan zoom jquery plugin

 ![enter image description here](https://github.com/Aiman-Shafi/Deerview-Project/blob/main/images/showcase/siteplan.png?raw=true)